tweag/nickel/doc/manual/syntax.md

 { a = { b = 1, c = 2 }, b = 3 }
 ```

-Since all fields are strings, we can use string interpolation to create keys or accessing:
+When fields are enclosed with double quotes (`"`), you can use string interpolation to create or access fields:
 ```
 > let k = "a" in { "#{k}" = 1 }
 { a = 1 }